soundpress/RulesOfNYC/docs/c09/index.rst

 (a) Purpose.

    (1) Title 11, Chapter 2, § 11-208.1 of the Administrative Code of the City of New York requires owners of designated income-producing properties to file annual income and expense statements with the Department of Finance.
-The income and expense statement must be filed by electronic means in accordance with the provisions of subdivision (b) of § 33-02 of these rules.
+The income and expense statement must be filed by electronic means in accordance with the provisions of subdivision (b) of 19 RCNY § 33-02.
 The annual filing of income and expense statements is necessary to improve the accuracy of assessments of income-producing properties, reduce the number of administrative and judicial review proceedings challenging tentative assessed valuations, ensure the equitable distribution of the intra-class tax burden, substantially reduce tax refunds to be paid by the City of New York, and ultimately to achieve fairness in the assessment process.

    (2) These regulations govern the administration of the filing of income and expense statements as authorized by Title 11, Chapter 2, § 11-208.1 of the Administrative Code of the City of New York.